Pharmacy Contraception Service

 Pharmacy team training

 The whole pharmacy team can proactively promote this service.
 Teams should be briefed on the service and coached on how to best approach people about the service.
-A pharmacy team briefing and a guide on how to recruit people is available to assist pharmacy owners to engage and coach their team members.
+A pharmacy team briefing on the service and a briefing providing top tips when providing the service is available to assist pharmacy owners to engage and coach their team members.

 - Be familiar with the appropriate sections of NICE guideline Hypertension in adults: diagnosis and management [NG136];